 6. Sell T-Shirts Online

 Are you always coming up with catchy slogans?
 Do you have superb design skills?
 If so, you can make extra money online, designing and selling t-shirts, mugs, and other merchandise.
-Platforms like Teespring and Spreadshirt allow you to create and sell t-shirts on their platforms for free!
+Platforms like Teespring, Spreadshirt, and Teemill allow you to create and sell t-shirts on their platforms for free!
 According to this article from Money.com, the average seller on Teespring pockets $9,000 a year from the platform; not bad!

 7. Use Smartphone Apps